 A private Shopify app can interact with the Shopify API on behalf of a single store.
 To authenticate with Shopify using a private app, you'll need to generate the credentials from the Shopify admin and provide these credentials in your request to Shopify.

 Before you can authenticate a private app to Shopify, you'll need to generate the required credentials from the Shopify admin of the store that you want to connect with your application.
 If you don't have a Shopify store, then you can log in to your Partner dashboard and click Development stores to create a test store.

-Once you've provisioned a test store, log in and then generate the required credentials from the test store admin.
+After you've provisioned a test store, log in and then generate the required credentials from the test store admin: